vinhphuphan/DatingApp/README.md

-Here’s a professional GitHub repo description you can use or adapt for your **DatingApp** project:

----

 # DatingApp 💘

 A full-stack **dating application** built with **ASP.NET Core Web API** and **Angular**, showcasing modern web development practices.